 - The $200 million Clean Energy Innovation Fund to support early stage and emerging clean energy technologies.
 The Clean Energy Innovation Fund is co‑managed by ARENA and the CEFC.
 The Fund draws on ARENA’s experience in the renewable energy sector, and its technical expertise in assessing these projects.
 This complements the CEFC and its financial investment expertise.

-- Up to $110 million of equity funds will be made available to accelerate and secure the delivery of a new solar thermal power generation facility in Port Augusta, South Australia.
-This investment could add to other funding that may be available through ARENA and the CEFC through a competitive process.
+- Up to $110 million of equity funds will be made available to accelerate and secure the delivery of a new solar thermal power generation facility in Port Augusta, South Australia, if required.
+This investment could add to other financing options that may be available through ARENA and the CEFC through a competitive process.

 Australian Renewable Energy Agency (ARENA) Australian Government